-Statute regulates the practice of sanitarians.
-The rules update the standards of educational programs and add clarifications.
-Adding clarifications on points that may have been ambiguous under prior rules will make compliance easier for applicants and registrants.
+Statute regulates the practice of physician's assistants.
+This mandates licensure for provision of those services.
+Adding clarifications on points that may have been ambiguous under prior rules will make compliance easier for applicants and licensees.

 C. What is the desired outcome?